BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Experiments

 \textbf{Quantitative results in home environments.} Table~\ref{tab:home_main} shows \method's clear advantages in both home settings, with success rates improving by roughly 0.4 in the one-room studio and 0.3 in the three-room layout compared to DynaMem, indicating a substantial margin over the strongest baseline in these scenarios.
 These gains stem from the IRM's opportunistic target detection during navigation, which allows the system to exploit newly observed opportunities as the robot moves, and from the DRM's timely replanning in response to changed receptacle states when the environment does not remain static.

-Efficiency metrics mirror these improvements as well: SPL nearly triples in the one-room and doubles in the three-room environment, closely tracking the boost in success rates and confirming that trajectories also become more economical.
+Efficiency metrics mirror these improvements as well: SPL improves by ${\sim}3.8{\times}$ in the studio and ${\sim}1.7{\times}$ in the 3-room apartment, closely tracking the boost in success rates and confirming that trajectories also become more economical.
 Taken together, these results confirm that our dual-process design enhances both reliability and path efficiency under dynamic conditions, yielding executions that are not only more successful but also more efficient in path usage.